ABOUT US

 SUTARA PIT

 Mining operation at the Sutara deposit, which is situated approximately 15 km south-south-west of Kimkan, commenced in July 2024.
 Sutara is providing iron ore material to the processing plant and extend the mine life as Kimkan deposit approaches depletion.
-The results of using the Sutara ore in the second part of 2024 confirmed the ore quality and its iron beneficiation properties.
+The results of using the Sutara ore in the second part of 2024 and in 2025 confirmed the ore quality and its iron beneficiation properties.
+In 2025, Sutara ore constituted 89% of the total volume of ore mined during the year.

 MINING